kakserpom/php-sqlx-rs/README.md

 # php-sqlx-rs

-A PHP extension powered by Rust and [SQLx](https://github.com/launchbadge/sqlx), enabling safe, fast, and expressive database access with optional AST-based SQL augmentation and caching.
+A PHP extension powered by Rust and [SQLx](https://github.com/launchbadge/sqlx), enabling safe, fast, and expressive database access with additional SQL syntax.

+The project's goals are centered on providing a *secure* and *ergonomic* way to interact with SQL-based DBM systems without any compromise on performance.
+The author's not big on PHP, but as a security researcher he understood the necessity of modernizing the toolkit of the great many PHP developers.
+The idea came up, and bish bash bosh, a couple of weekends the project was all but done.
+More to come.

+The project is still kind of experimental, so any feedback/ideas will be greatly appreciated!

 ## Features

-- Optional persistent connections
+- Optional persistent connections (with connection pooling)
 - AST-based SQL augmentation (e.g., conditional blocks)
 - Named parameters with `$param`, `:param`, or positional `:1` syntax
 - Automatic result conversion to PHP arrays or objects